 Allen Frantzen is a talented author with numerous books and publications.
-Much of his work is related to the Middle Ages as well as World War I, reflecting on his life as both soldier and a scholar.
+Much of his work is related to the Middle Ages as well as World War I, reflecting on his life as both soldier and educator.
 Some of his most well known works can be found highlighted below.

 Books by Allen Frantzen